- What kind of sponsor licences are there?

 - Any evidence of previous non-compliance by the sponsor

-It is important that your client understands this.
+Putting aside the condescending overtones, it is important that your client understands this.
 Failure to do so has serious consequences (more on this below).

 What documents do I need to send in?